Tools

 • Background task: music_generate creates a background task, returns a started/task response immediately, and posts the finished track later in a follow-up agent message.

 • Duplicate prevention: while a task is queued or running, later music_generate calls in the same session return task status instead of starting another generation.
 Use action: "status" to check explicitly.
+A recently completed matching request is also deduplicated for 2 minutes.

 • Status lookup: openclaw tasks list or openclaw tasks show <taskId> inspects queued, running, and terminal status.